 Welcome to HTML5 apps!

-Ubuntu now embraces HTML5 as a first-class app toolkit.
-It is still under development, and things are changing.
-But many of the core parts are in good working order!
-So HTML5 developers can start making true HTML5 apps (not web pages) that fit right into the dazzling Ubuntu experience.
+Ubuntu embraces HTML5 as a first-class app toolkit.
+While its support is constantly evolving and you can expect a lot of new things to come, most of the core parts are in good working order!
+So HTML5 developers can start making true HTML5 applications (as opposed to web pages) that fit right into the dazzling Ubuntu experience.

 What is an HTML5 app?